-If you need to see a doctor in-person for testing, ask your physician if you can safely push the appointment to a later date.
+If you need to see a doctor in-person for testing, ask your doctor if you can safely push the appointment to a later date.

 Wear gloves when you are pushing a grocery cart, pumping gas, or touching surfaces outside your home.

 Wash your hands frequently throughout the day.
-You should wash your hands for at least 20 seconds with soap and water, especially before eating.
+You should wash your hands for at least 20 seconds with soap and water.
+This is especially important before eating.

 Be diligent about not touching your face.

-Protect yourself with a face mask or any facial covering when you are in a public area.
-Dispose of the mask or put it in the washing machine when you return home.
+Protect yourself with a face mask or any facial covering when you are in public.
+Throw the mask away or put it in the washing machine when you return home.

-The CDC is reporting that smoking and vaping make you more susceptible coronavirus and to more serious symptoms of the disease.
+The CDC is reporting that smoking and vaping make you more susceptible to coronavirus.
+You may also be more likely to have serious symptoms of the disease.

-The good news is that QuitlineNC has your back!
-They offer free, 24/7 support to quit, including free nicotine patches and gum or lozenges, for most Blue Cross NC members.
+The good news is that QuitlineNC has your back.
+They offer free, 24/7 support to quit for most Blue Cross NC members.
 If you’re not sure if your plan covers QuitlineNC, call the number on the back of your insurance card.